 \subsection{Computational Results}

-Under the scalable PTDF reformulation (§\ref{sec:formulation:TNEP_PTDF}), the TEP+Storage model is tractable at scale.
+Under the scalable PTDF reformulation (§\ref{sec:formulation:TNEP_PTDF}), the TEP+Storage model remains computationally tractable at 2,000-bus scale.
 A tunable PTDF cutoff $k_p$ provides planners with a direct accuracy-scalability trade-off (less straightforward in phase-angle DC formulations).
 Across all representative days, less than 2.2\% of PTDF flow constraints are activated under the lazy constraint procedure during the WS, and less than 3.2\% during the TR-Benders, representing a substantial reduction in subproblem size.